Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Einstein--Finsler Manifolds

-The main conclusion of this section is that geometrically both (pseudo) Riemannian and (pseudo) Finsler spaces with metric compatible linear connections completely defined by a prescribed metric structure can be modelled equivalently by nonholonomic distributions/ deformations.
-We can distinguish such spaces only if there are used certain additional physical arguments.
-For instance, we can consider that a (pseudo) Finsler geometry modelled on a tangent bundle, when v--coordinates $y^{a}$ are of ''velocity'' type.
-This is a very different model from Finsler spacetime models on nonholonomic (pseudo) Riemannian manifolds, when v--coordinates $ y^{a}$ are certain space/time ones but subjected to nonholonomic constraints.
+The main conclusion of this section is that geometrically both types of (pseudo) Riemannian and (pseudo) Finsler spaces with metric compatible linear connections completely defined by a prescribed metric structure can be modelled equivalently by nonholonomic distributions/ deformations.
+For instance, we can consider that a (pseudo) Finsler geometry is modelled on a tangent bundle, when v--coordinates $y^{a}$ are of ''velocity'' type.
+This is a very different (from physical point of view, but with a formal equivalence of geometric formulas) from Finsler spacetime models on nonholonomic (pseudo) Riemannian manifolds, when v--coordinates $y^{a}$ are certain space/time ones subjected to nonholonomic constraints.